dart-lang/sdk/runtime/docs/gc.md

 If the finalizer object itself is GCed, the callback is not run for any of the attachments.

 On Isolate shutdown, native finalizers are run, but regular finalizers are not.

+## Become

+Become is an operation that atomically forwards the identity of a set of objects.
+A heap walk is performed where every pointer to a _before_ object is replaced with a pointer to an _after_ object, and each after object gains the identity hash of the corresponding before object.
+In the Dart VM, it is only used during [reload](https://github.com/dart-lang/sdk/wiki/Hot-reload) to map the old program and instances with the old sizes onto the new program and instances with the new sizes.

+This operation dates back to the early Smalltalk implementations.
+It was O(1) because pointers were indirect through an object table and was used to resize collections.

+There is also a variant of become that exchanges identities instead of forwarding that is not used by the Dart VM.
+It is useful if one needs to a install proxies in front of a subgraph and retain references to the objects behind the proxies.
+Before paging, this was an approach to virtual memory.